xcape-io/RelayProp/INSTALL.md

 ## Arduino, Nucleo or Raspberry ?
-First you have to choose what's better for your room central prop:
+First you have to choose what's better for your room Relay prop:

 * an Arduino Mega 2560 (with Dragino Yún shield)
 * an STM32 Nucleo-144 (F767ZI)